SteveLTN/https-portal/README.md

 This project is in active development stage.
 Use it in production with CAUTION.

+## Prerequisite

+HTTPS-PORTAL shipped as a Docker image.
+To use it, you need a Linux machine (either local or remote host) which:

+* 80 and 443 port can be publicly accessed.
+* Has [Docker Engine](https://docs.docker.com/engine/installation/) installed.
+[Docker Compose](https://docs.docker.com/compose/) is highly recommended, it will simplify your life, and our docs are mainly written for Docker Compose.

+Altough it is recommended, but knowledge of Docker is not required to use HTTPS-PORTAL.

 ## Quick Start

-HTTPS-PORTAL shipped as a Docker image, so before use it, you need a Linux machine (either local or remote host) with Docker installed.
-We recommand use [Docker Compose](https://docs.docker.com/compose/) to run it.
 Create a `docker-compose.yml` file with the following content in any directory:

 ```yaml
 https-portal: